tinyzimmer/k3p/README.md

 ## Quickstart

+First download a binary for your system from the [releases](https://github.com/tinyzimmer/k3p/releases) page.

-Will publish releases via actions in the future.
-For now, on a system with `git` and `go` installed.
+Or, to build from source, on a system with, `make`, `git`, and `go` installed.

 ```bash
 git clone https://github.com/tinyzimmer/k3p